- What Will the World Look Like in 2120

 Flights without pilots will be the norm.
 We will not think twice about jumping into an autonomous aerial vehicles to travel, said Jia Xu, senior director of strategic planning for Honeywell Aerospace.
 The future of aviation will also be sustainable and seamless.
 Powered by high-density energy storage, the aviation industry will be carbon negative as flights become emission-free.

 Schools.
 Offices.
 Hospitals.
 Stores.
 Homes.
 Buildings are central to our lives.
 During the next century, artificial intelligence (AI) and machine learning (ML) will help those facilities anticipate our needs and become automatic buildings.
-This includes ideal comfort settings for lighting and temperature to security and energy measures, such as automatic shutdowns during a perceived threat or optimized power consumption with Net Zero buildings.
+This includes ideal comfort settings for lighting and temperature to security and energy measures, such as automatic shutdowns during a perceived threat or optimized power consumption with carbon-negative buildings.
 Global mega-trends centered around urbanization, sustainability and productivity indicate another 100 years of growth ahead for the building industry, said Himanshu Khurana, vice president and chief technology officer of Honeywell Building Technologies.
 “Buildings will promote occupant health and wellness as well as experience, security, safety and productivity,” he said.

 The space exploration industry will grow by an order of magnitude as commercial ventures grow, said Joe Searle, director of program management for Honeywell’s space business.
 “Sustained presence on the Moon, and, eventually, Mars will open up opportunities for space-based tourism, mining and manufacturing,” Joe said.
 Next-generation environmental controls will make long-term deep space habitation possible.
 Communication, guidance and controls will enable deeper and more efficient exploration.
 Optical technology will provide secure, high bandwidth communications necessary to operate in remote environments.